sercankulcu/sercankulcu.github.io/_memory/2012-07-17-the-cards-on-the-desk.md

 Afterward I wrote that interns should be selected the way people select watermelons.
 Examine carefully.
 Tap the surface.
 Listen.
 Hope for the best.

 It was not a serious hiring method, but neither was the day.

+## Under The Cards on the Desk

+The scene becomes clearer to me now because it stayed small.
+The map would miss the important part, because the important part is the mood of being there.

+A location can hold the feeling better than a full explanation can.
+That small resistance to disappearance is enough.

+Masadaki kartlar açıklık vaat eder.
+Ne varsa ortadadır, herkes görür, kimse bilinmeyene sığınamaz.
+Fakat insan ilişkilerinde kartları açmak bile bazen yalnızca başka bir saklanma biçimidir.

+Çünkü görünen şey her zaman niyet değildir.
+Masanın üzeri düzenli olabilir; asıl karışıklık hâlâ bakanların içinde durur.